-People suffering from this condition can rely on Minoxidil, Anthralin, SADBE, DPCP to reduce the rate of hair fall and also stimulate hair growth in a few instances.
+People suffering from this condition can rely on Minoxidil, Anthralin, SADBE, and DPCP to reduce the rate of hair fall and also stimulate hair growth in a few instances.

 This condition affects both men and women although it is found more frequently in women.
 In most cases, a person suffering from this condition also has a family member with the same condition.

 You might ask if there is no cure then what good are the treatments?
-Well, the prime goals of these therapies are to stop the hair loss and to help regrow hair.
+Well, the prime goals of these therapies are to stop hair loss and to help regrow hair.

 The non-invasive treatment options are:

 Naturally boosting the immunity of the body to fight off the condition is also recommended.
 Including the intake of probiotics and topical application of aloe vera, and onion can also be helpful.

 In this treatment, an intralesional steroid is injected directly into a lesion on or immediately below the skin.
 The use of this injection yields new hair growth which is usually visible within four weeks.